 Gunflint Burning: Fire in the Boundary Waters

-In sharp detail, Gunflint Burning describes the key events of the Ham Lake fire as they unfold, providing readers with a sense of being on the front lines of an epic struggle that was at times heroic, tragic, and sublime.
+Gunflint Burning is a comprehensive account of the dramatic events around the Ham Lake fire of 2--7, one of the largest wildfires in Minnesota history.
+In the sharp detail, Cary J. Griffith describes the key events of the fire as theu unfold, transporting readers to the front lines of an epic struggle that was heroic, tragic, and sublime.